NicholsSchool/2024-Gobo-Final/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

 GOALS/TODOS/NOTES ...

+We REALLY need a new wrist motor and hand, they SUCK

 Will assuming the wrist offset at the start of teleop cause problems?

 Be mindful with loop times with each new functionality (especially IMU and Vision)